 Are you spending hours researching all facets of having a beautiful birth, but to your partner the idea of water births, epidurals or massage during labor is a big yawn?
 Unless they plan to be visiting Mars on baby arrival day, they’re going to be a pretty essential part of labor and delivery.
-So how do you involve your partner in birth planning?
+Here are our 5 tips to involve your partner in birth planning.

 Dads/Partners need attention, too

 One typical dad/partner role is that of getting lost in the midst of the baby-building shuffle.
 After all, their body is still the same, they don’t have to wonder about pain management, no one is asking if they’re sleeping enough.
 Nobody’s talking about the dad/partner-to-be.

 Even if the nausea, back pain, or ravenous hunger aren’t rocking his/her world, they could be (probably are) going through their own changes.
 They may need to talk about their upcoming role as the sole breadwinner, what a C-section is, or who he/she can go to for help.

 They may need you to ask about his/her feelings, fears, or desires.
 Who knows?
 Maybe they’re dying to catch baby as she’s born or maybe they only want to hold your hand and watch the docs or midwives do their thing.